 - Pain in the chest or one arm

 - Major broken bones

-If you or a loved one is experiencing an emergency, visit your ER for services.
+If you or a loved one is experiencing an emergency, visit the closest ER for services.
 And, if you can’t get to the ER, call 911 immediately.

 The next time you’re faced nonemergency illness and can’t get in to see your doctor, try virtual care for a quick and easy alternative to the ER or urgent care.
 Check with your doctor’s office to see if they provide virtual care.
-Or download our app and log in to your Priority Health member account to access virtual care options like Spectrum Health Now.
+Or if you’re a Priority Health member, download the app or log in to your Priority Health member account to access virtual care options.